jamil2021/plotting/README.md

 ### Contribution

 Feel free to modify and extend this script for your specific needs.
 If you find improvements or have suggestions, consider creating a pull request on GitHub.

+### Addition 1
+Tried to plot the same with Generic Mapping Tools (GMT).
+The bash script is given.
+### Addition 2
+Tried to plot the same using pygmt package.
+Two python scripts are given.